Inspirational Story of Vijay Shekhar Sharma

 He learned to code all by himself and built his first company XS Communications, a college-based startup that created content management systems with his college mates.
 After some time, some of the most prominent news publications, including The Indian Express, used his company’s content.

-With his willpower and self-belief, Vijay launches the first avatar of Paytm.
+With his willpower and self-belief, Vijay launched the first avatar of Paytm.
 Soon this Pay Through Mobile app became the next big thing in the Indian startup ecosystem in India.
-Since then, it was no looking back.
+Since then, there has been no looking back.
 The rest, as they say, is history.
 Paytm business suddenly soared in November 2016 when the Narendra Modi government eliminated 500- and 1,000-rupee banknotes to end corruption.
 Paytm went from a new thing to a must-have overnight as more than 75% of the country’s paper money disappeared with a pen stroke.

 Vijay married Mridula Parashar Sharma in 2015, and they have one child.
 He is a true lover of all kinds of music and is a massive fan of Jim Morrison, Coldplay, and U2.
 He is also the resident DJ at One97 parties and often forces his colleagues and teammates to listen to the music he likes and discovers.